Service-Oriented Architecture (SOA)

 Ultimately, MITRE's role is to guide sponsors towards gaining the most value from their SOA investments.
 One way we've done this is by hosting several conferences on e-government, with a focus on applying SOA to federal systems.
 Because many agencies face similar challenges when it comes to adopting SOA, these events have promoted knowledge sharing and collaboration among a broad group of IT decision makers.

 In addition to advising specific government programs, we've made our guidance available in a downloadable series of white papers.
-Government employees may also receive a bound copy, which is free upon request.
+Papers may be downloaded in .zip format.